kevinsmia1939/PySimpleCV/README.md

 PySimpleCV also plots battery cycles and calculates efficiencies.
 Written in pure Python.

 Currently supports VersaStudio (.par),.csv, and.txt.
-For.csv and.txt, the first column must be voltage and the second column is current.
+For.csv and .txt, the first column must be voltage and the second column is current.
 Battery cycling support .xls files with state (C_CC, D_CC, R) columns Support copy-paste battery efficiency.